py2ai/py2ai.github.io/_posts/2018-09-01-OpenCV-and-Python-win7.md

 ---
 layout: post
-title: How to install OpenCV and Python in windows 7
+title: How to install OpenCV and Python in windows
-author: Hussain A.
 categories: [tutorial]
 mathjax: true
 summary: A quick tutorial to install python and opencv in windows7